-Here are 11 questions to ask estate agents to help you choose the best professional for you.
-In these challenging and uncertain times, a quality agent will make all the difference in terms of selling price, time, customer service and peace of mind.
+Here are 12 questions to ask estate agents to help you choose the best professional for you.
+In these challenging and uncertain times, a quality agent will make all the difference in terms of selling or rent price, time, customer service and peace of mind.

 We all want good value for money but choosing your estate agent based on price only needs to be carefully considered.
 It’s not all about fees, it’s about the service too.
 Interview at least 2 or 3 estate agents.
 Ask them what you get for that price, compare and choose which works best for you.
 Estate agents can offer different services for the same price.